jegfish/ram-dev-env/README.md

 If you want to use a newer version of Ubuntu or a different operating system, the Ansible playbook needs to be updated or extended to support that operating system.
 For a newer Ubuntu version, it may just require testing that the Ansible playbook still works, but it also may require modifying the playbook.

+You can use the GUI installer or the server ISO with a TUI installer, whichever you prefer.
+Do not use a special Ubuntu flavor (in order to do so you would have to change the playbook to not install `ubuntu-desktop`).
+The default Ubuntu desktop environment will be installed by the Ansible playbook regardless.

 Name the user you create during the installation "ram", and give it the default password of "password".
+Make sure it has permission to `sudo` to escalate to root privileges.

 ### Clone Git repo